coniferconifer/AIR-BENTO/README.md

-## posts sensor values to MQTT server via WiFi
+## AIR BENTO posts sensor values to MQTT server via WiFi
 - ThingsBoard is recommended to visualize data by its dashboard.
   I'm running ThingsBoard on Raspberry pi.

-## broadcasts sensor values as bluetooth device name
+## AIR BENTO broadcasts sensor values as bluetooth device name
+- in case there is no WiFi AP available
 - Mobile phone users near AIR BENTO can read out sensor values without application.
 ##